The Laws and Practices of Erev Yom Kippur

 Why is it customary to appease one's fellow man specifically on the eve of Yom Kippur?
 The simple explanation is that while one should always appease one who has been wronged (see Bava Kama 92a), there is certain urgency before Yom Kippur.
 The Tur (606), however, cites Pirkei De-Rabbi Eliezer (45), who explains differently:

 Samael [an angel of God, the accuser] sees that there is no sin in them on Yom Kippur.
 He says to God: Master of the worlds, you have one people on earth who are like the ministering angels in Heaven.
 Just as the ministering angels are barefoot, so Israel is barefoot on Yom Kippur; just as the ministering angels neither eat nor drink, so Israel does not eat or drink on Yom Kippur, just as the ministering angels cannot bend, so Israel stands all Yom Kippur; just as with the ministering angels, peace serves as an intermediary between them, so with Israel, peace serves as an intermediary between them on Yom Kippur; just as the ministering angels are free of all sin, so Israel is free of all sin on Yom Kippur.
-God hears the testimony of Israel from their accuser and He atones for the altar and for the Temple and for the priests and for the entire congregation.
+God hears the testimony of

 The Tur explains that on Yom Kippur, there is a special motivation to bring peace among the Jewish People - so that God will reject the arguments of the accuser.